Miku-GNOME/twoFacedLovers-shell/README.md

-Miku supports from GNOME 3.18 and above and it is far from ready.
+Miku supports GNOME 3.18 and above and it is far from ready.
 Do not fork it yet!

 ##Building